Skip to main content

 Go to the BCCDC TB Manual Appendix E for directions on assessing Visual Acuity and Colour Discrimination.
 Referral to a community Ophthalmologist or Optometrist for visual monitoring is also an option.

 Respirologists and Infectious Disease Specialists in each regional health authority support patients with NTM lung infections.
-Please get in touch with specialists in your area.
+Please contact a specialist in your area.

 In the lower mainland, medications are shipped to the patient's pharmacy for dispensing.
 In other areas of BC, medications are shipped to the local health unit.
 The BCCDC Pharmacy in Vancouver does not provide a walk-in (counter) service for filling NTM prescriptions.